 Queenstown Ski Fields

-The closest ski field to the center of Queenstown is Coronet Peak, being just a 25-minute drive away means it’s a very popular choice for locals.
+The closest ski field to the center of Queenstown is Coronet Peak, which is just a 25-minute drive away and makes it a very popular choice for locals.
 It has, however, earned the not-so-nice nickname of ‘Concrete Peak’ due to the icy nature of some of the runs.
-But, it has a fun night skiing event three times a week plus spectacular rollercoaster-style terrain.
+But, it has a fun night skiing event two times a week plus spectacular rollercoaster-style terrain.

 My personal favorite choice for skiing in Queenstown is The Remarkables, it’s a 40-minute drive from central Queenstown.
 There’s a good variety of runs at The Remarkables plus if you’re keen on park snowboarding or skiing then this is the mountain for you.